Nick-Tallguy/Nick-Tallguy.github.io/_posts/en/coordination/0500-10-24-tasking-manager-admin.md

 -  **Conclusion** Try mapping an area of the project yourself to see how easy it is and what difficulties will be faced.
 This should help you to decide on an optimum square size.
 Allow splitting, but not to infinity - some new mappers continually split squares until they are so small that it becomes extremely difficult to map.

 ###Arbitrary Geometries
-Each individual polygon in the AOI represents an individual task.
+Each individual polygon in the (AOI) area of interest represents an individual task.
 If the AOI consists of one polygon, the project will have just one task.

 ###Create the project & add Description